We have been alluding to the topic of this lesson for a while now. The

 Will it snow on Thursday?
 Consider the following code.
 What would the condition

-evaluate to if we ran: snow_day("Thurs")
+evaluate to if we ran: snow_day("Thurs").

 def snow_day(day):